WuSimon/DocCraft/Roadmap.md

 > Always use the conda environment named `doccraft` for all development and testing.
 Activate with:
 > `conda activate doccraft`
 >
-> **Status Update (2024-06-13):**
+> **Status Update (2025-07-13):**
-> - The `doccraft` conda environment is fully set up and tested.
+> - ✅ **MAJOR MILESTONE ACHIEVED**: Complete modular, object-oriented architecture implemented
+> - ✅ All parsers implemented: Tesseract, PaddleOCR, PyMuPDF, PDFPlumber
+> - ✅ All preprocessors implemented: Image and PDF preprocessors
+> - ✅ All postprocessors implemented: Text and Table postprocessors
-> - All dependencies install and run correctly in the environment.
+> - ✅ All benchmarkers implemented: Performance and Accuracy benchmarkers
+> - ✅ DocVQA integration complete with benchmarking scripts
-> - Tesseract OCR parser is implemented, demoed, and fully tested.
+> - ✅ **NEW**: AI Model Integration Complete - LayoutLMv3 and DeepSeek-VL parsers fully tested
+> - ✅ Comprehensive test suite with 100% pass rate
+> - ✅ Package structure optimized for distribution
+> - 🚧 **CURRENT FOCUS**: Final documentation and PyPI preparation

 ## Package Summary
 **Purpose**: A Python package for intelligent document parsing and preprocessing, offering a unified interface for OCR, PDF extraction, AI model integration, and comprehensive benchmarking.
 DocCraft transforms complex document workflows into streamlined, measurable processes.